TrellixVulnTeam/swahilipython_SCMU/Doc/library/filecmp.rst

    :attr:`filecmp.DEFAULT_IGNORES`.  *hide* is a list of names to hide, and defaults to ``[os.curdir, os.pardir]``.

-   The :class:`dircmp` class compares files by doing *shallow* comparisons as described for :func:`filecmp.cmp`.
+   The :class:`dircmp` kundi compares files by doing *shallow* comparisons as described for :func:`filecmp.cmp`.

-   The :class:`dircmp` class provides the following methods:
+   The :class:`dircmp` kundi provides the following methods:

    .. method:: report()